How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 Meet with an anesthesiologist

 You will also meet with an anesthesiologist.
 They will go over your medical history with you.
-They will talk with you about the kind of anesthesia (medication to make you sleep) you will get.
+They will talk with you about the kind of anesthesia (medicine to make you sleep) you will get.

 Inside the procedure room